-Be smoke-free
+Be Smoke-Free

 Smoking increases your baby's risk of sleep-related death.
-Keeping your home smoke-free before and after birth, as well as being smoke-free during pregnancy, can help prevent sleep-related infant death.
+Quitting can be hard, but being smoke-free during pregnancy and keeping your home smoke-free before and after birth can help prevent sleep-related infant death.

-Avoid exposing your baby to cannabis, vaping and e-cigarettes during pregnancy and after birth.
-For more information to help you or someone in your home to quit smoking, please visit www.quitnow.ca.
+To be extra careful, avoid exposing your baby to cannabis, vaping and e-cigarettes during pregnancy and after birth.
+For more information on how to quit smoking, please visit www.quitnow.ca.

-Sleep-Related Infant Death Includes:
+Sleep Related Infant Death Includes:

-- Sudden Infant Death Syndrome (SIDS) is a sudden and unexpected infant death without an explanation. - Accidental Death can be the result of a fall from a sleep surface or of suffocation as a result of items in the bed, the baby lying face down, or the parent or another child rolling onto the baby.
+- Sudden Infant Death Syndrome (SIDS) is a sudden and unexpected infant death without an explanation. - Accidental Death is suffocation as a result of items in the bed, the baby lying face down, or the parent or another child rolling onto the baby.